 Remember, we will do all this planning for you at no extra charge, all we need is your arrival and departure destinations.

-The first section of the trail takes you through a short section of woodland, one of the very few sections of woodland that you are going to encounter on any day’s walk along the Pembrokeshire Coast Path.
-You will have great views across to Caldey Island, follow the promenade through Saundersfoot, a popular spot for windsurfing.
-Visit the ruins of the 13th Century Tenby Castle and walk along the golden sandy beach of Lydstep Haven.
-Overnight stay is in Lydstep.
+The first section of the trail takes you through a short woodland stretch, one of the few woodland areas you’ll encounter along the Pembrokeshire Coast Path.
+From here, you’ll enjoy stunning views across to Caldey Island.
+Continue along the promenade through Saundersfoot, a popular spot for windsurfing and seaside activities.
+Next, visit the ruins of the 13th-century Tenby Castle, and take a leisurely walk along the golden sands of Lydstep Haven.
+Your overnight stay will be in Manorbier.

 Approximate walking time: 7/8 hrs.

-Today the trail passes the Castlemartin military range and on certain days of the year, they will be on active training duties, if this is the case you will have to make and extra 2 km detour.
-Full details of training days and detour will be included in your tour package.
+Today, the trail passes through the Castlemartin military range.
+On certain days of the year, the range will be active with training exercises.
+If this occurs, you will need to make an additional detour of approximately 2 km.
+You will be given full details of training days and alternative routes in your tour pack.

-The trail continues around the headland by some of Pembrokeshire industry which remains generally hidden from view.
-As you approach Pembroke, views of the impressive Pembroke Castle will come into sight.
-The castle is definitely worth a visit, be aware.
-There is an entry fee.
-Overnight stay is in Pembroke.
+The trail then skirts around the headland, passing by some of Pembrokeshire’s industrial sites, which remain mostly hidden from view.
+As you approach Pembroke, the impressive silhouette of Pembroke Castle comes into sight.
+The castle is well worth a visit, but please be aware that there is an entry fee.
+Your overnight stay will be in Pembroke.

 Distance: 19.2 km / 12 miles, Ascent: 365 m / 1095 ft